ips-james/ips-james/README.md

     </a>
   </div>
 <h1>
-  James Stuart - Data & Business Analyst
+  James Stuart - Data & Systems Analyst
 </h1>

 - 12 years of document production experience in the financial technology sector, with a track record of fostering close B2B relationships with stakeholders at all levels.